akuklev/HOCC/README.md

-[Our second draft](./star-is-more) in the series introduces the type-theoretic counterpart of unbounded universal quantifiers with introduction and elimination rules corresponding to the reflection principle of ZMC/S. This extension allows to handle large concrete categories and such objects as the large ordered field of surreal numbers.
+[Our second draft](./star-is-more) in the series introduces the type-theoretic counterpart of unbounded universal quantifiers with introduction and elimination rules corresponding to the reflection principle of ZMC/S. This extension facilitates handling of concrete large categories and also such objects as the large ordered field of surreal numbers.

 We show how to extend the resulting theory to incorporate the desired forms of internalization.
-Both inductive types and mathematical structures defined polymorphically for all types, can be also interpreted internally to any category that admits all universal constructions used in their defintions.
+Both inductive types and mathematical structures defined polymorphically for all types can be also interpreted internally to any category that admits all universal constructions used in their definitions.

 In a form of type theory with “unbounded“ universal quantifiers, internalization can be mechanized.
-With the usual definition of a group one gets the defintion of group objects in finitely complete categories for free, with all proofs about groups and constructions on groups automatically appliable to group objects, if all proof/construction elements are expressable in finitely complete categories.
+With the usual definition of a group, one gets the definition of group objects in finitely complete categories for free, with all proofs about groups and constructions on groups automatically appliable to group objects, if all proof/construction elements are expressable in finitely complete categories.

-Together with impredicative universe `Ω°` one can treat internal parametricity as a form of internalization.
+Together with the impredicative universe `Ω°` one can treat internal parametricity as a form of internalization.
 For example, take any polymorphic function `f : ⋃(\T : *) T → T` and specialize it to the predicate `Pₓ : (_~ x)`:
 ```